orifki/tifinagh_translit/README.md

 # Tifinagh-translit

-A js script adding Latin and Arabic transliteration to Tifinagh text in the Furigana / Okurigana way of Japanese language.
-The goal is to make reading Tifinagh easier.
+A js script adding Latin and Arabic transliteration to a Tifinagh text in the Furigana / Okurigana style of Japanese language.

+The goal is to make reading Tifinagh easy.

-Demo website is:
+Demo website is: ....

 ## TODO
+ - [ ] Handle punctuation across scripts.
+ - [ ] Validate the arabic script equivalence.
+ - [ ] Do more tests.